 Here are some statistics that show our state has a serious distracted driving problem:

 - More than 53,000 distracted driving crashes occur in Maryland every year.
 That’s 58 percent of the total crashes in the state, exceeding nationwide estimates!

-- 28,874 people are injured and 232 people killed every year in a crash caused by a distracted driver in Maryland.
+- 28,874 people are injured, and 232 people are killed every year in a crash caused by a distracted driver in Maryland.

 - Crashes caused by distracted drivers made up 46 percent of the total number of fatal crashes in Maryland.

 - Close to 84 percent of distracted driving crashes occurred in the Baltimore and Washington, D.C. metropolitan areas.

 Below are listed some of the most common causes of driver distraction in Maryland: